Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; "state": "Tamil Nadu",
 &nbsp;&nbsp;&nbsp;&nbsp; "country": "India"
 &nbsp;},
 &nbsp;{
+&nbsp;&nbsp;&nbsp;&nbsp; "city": "Madurai",
+&nbsp;&nbsp;&nbsp;&nbsp; "state": "Tamil Nadu",
+&nbsp;&nbsp;&nbsp;&nbsp; "country": "India"
+&nbsp;},
+&nbsp;{
 &nbsp;&nbsp;&nbsp;&nbsp; "city": "Coimbatore",
 &nbsp;&nbsp;&nbsp;&nbsp; "state": "Tamil Nadu",
 &nbsp;&nbsp;&nbsp;&nbsp; "country": "India"
 &nbsp;}
 ]
-> 💡 Each object in the list uses the same DTO rules as the single-location API.
-Also can use your own any other data related to location.
+> 💡 Note: Each object in the list follows the same DTO validation rules as the single-location API.
+You may replace the sample values with your own location data, provided the **city–state–country** hierarchy is valid.

+> 💡 Tip: Use this bulk API to insert multiple locations at once and prepare data for testing features such as filtering and sorting in the **View Location Records** API.

-#### ⚙️ How the Backend Processes This (Step-by-Step)
+#### ⚙️ How the Backend Processes This

 **1. Authenticate and Validate Admin User**
 - Extracts `UserPrincipal` from `@AuthenticationPrincipal`.
 - Uses `UserPrincipalValidationUtils.validateUserPrincipal()` to ensure the user exists, is active, and has the **ADMIN** role.